 Answer: The information regarding volleyball officials’ attire can be found in the “Guide for Officials” and also in the WI Adaptations.
 If shorts are worn, due to high heat and humidity, either black or white shoes would be allowed although both partners should be wearing the same thing.
 Black shoes continue to be the preferred officials' attire, and will be required of the state tournament officials.

-Question 6: We're training new line judges.
-Is there information on what they need to know?
+Question 5: We're training new line judges.
+Is there any information on what they need to know?
 I'm especially interested in training them to use flags.

 Answer: Access the WIAA website, select Volleyball from the list of sports, click on Rules & Regulations, and then choose "Line Judges Duties and Responsibilities."
 This is an excellent PowerPoint presentation produced by the Indiana Association.